-2. Dental erosion, or the loss of tooth enamel, can also cause sensitivity.
-Enamel is the hard outer coating of a tooth that protects the sensitive dentine underneath.
+1. Dental erosion, or the loss of tooth enamel, can cause sensitivity.
+Enamel is the hard outer coating of our teeth that protects the sensitive dentine underneath.
 If enamel is worn away or eroded, this dentine is exposed which can lead to pain and sensitivity, which can be worsened with extreme temperatures.

-3. Erosion can be caused by your diet (frequent consumption of high sugar or high acid food or drink), tooth brushing habits (brushing too hard), tooth grinding, certain medical conditions and eating disorders.
+Erosion can be caused by our diet (frequent consumption of high sugar or high acid food or drink), tooth brushing habits (brushing too hard), tooth grinding and certain medical conditions and eating disorders.

-For top tips on protecting your enamel and for effective treatment of tooth sensitivity, come to the practice for a check-up and we will create an individualised care plan for you.
+For top tips on protecting your enamel and for effective treatment of tooth sensitivity, visit our Glasgow dental practice in Clarkston Road for a dental health examination and we will create an individualised care plan for you.

 • Being able to consume hot and cold drinks and food.